cerner/ccl-testing/doc/CONFIGUREMAVEN.md

 Some maven commands can display the decrypted values if the settings.xml and settings-security.xml files are both accessible.
 The only sure means of protection is to make settings-security.xml inaccessible to others.

-In addition, the expect4j component logs everythig that gets sent to the backend including passwords.
+In addition, the expect4j component logs everything that gets sent to the backend including passwords.
 [Look here][password-logging-prevention] to see how to prevent that.

 [ccl-maven-plugin]:../ccl-maven-plugin/README.md
 [password-logging-prevention]:../ccl-maven-plugin/doc/PASSWORDLOGGING.md